 Fr.
 Steve’s sentence falls at top of his proposed guidelines but will nevertheless allow his release from the Glynn County Detention Center where he is presently being detained 30 months after the action.
 He has accumulated sufficient good time during his incarceration to cover the remaining three months.
 He still has a probation violation from a prior arrest and it is not yet known what will happen with that and if he would have to be transported to court in Washington State.

 Judge Wood held up a 7 inch thick sheath of hundreds of letters she had received in support of Fr.
 Steve and said she had read and considered all of them.
 However, she then proceeded to rule against all the arguments he had submitted disputing the probation department’s assessment of his record and their recommendations for a substantial sentence.
 She ruled that the activists had shown disregard for human life by entering a deadly force zone and failed to show acceptance of responsibility.
+He was also sentenced to three years of supervised release and ordered to pay $33,500 restitution “jointly and severally” with the other defendants.
 Fr.
-Steve had earlier submitted a presentencing statement where he told the court he would not agree to any conditions of probation or restitution.
+Steve had earlier submitted a presentencing statement in which he told the court he would not agree to any conditions of probation or restitution.
 Judge Wood did not address this statement.

 Read presentence statement: https://kingsbayplowshares7.org/2020/10/sentencing-oct-15-16-call-in-information/